 When I’m around nature, I am able to center myself, subdue the chattering mind and build compassion for myself and extend compassion to others.

 What if we gave without acknowledgment, without concern, or without a thank you?
 What if people gave for the sake of giving?
-I have brought this quote up in countless articles, but it makes me think about how beautiful it is to be alive and to have the ability to love and give.

 “Even after all this time, the sun never says to the earth you owe me, imagine what a love like that can do; it can light up the whole sky.” — Hafez